AdhvikaECE536/AdhvikaECE536/README.md

 ---

 ### ✍️ Beyond tech
-When I’m not working on electronics, I enjoy creative writing and poetry, reading, running, and DIY electronics experiments.
+When I’m not working on electronics, I enjoy creative writing and poetry, reading, running, and just vibing with life.
 I believe creativity and engineering go hand in hand.

 ---